-On Friday night at Uniprix Stadium, 20-year-old Alexander Zverev of Germany secured his spot in the semifinals of Rogers Cup presented by National Bank.
+On Friday night at STADE IGA, 20-year-old Alexander Zverev of Germany secured his spot in the semifinals of Rogers Cup presented by National Bank.

 He will face off against Canadian Denis Shapovalov in a battle that pits two of the ATP’s next generation stars against each other.